Generative causal testing to bridge data-driven models and scientific theories in language neuroscience: Methods

 \textbf{Voxel selection for explanation} We selected 500 well-modeled, diverse voxels to explain for each subject.
 To ensure that these voxels were well-modeled, we selected only from voxels with a test correlation above 0.15, (this corresponds to the top \~40\% most well-predicted voxels).
 Then, we applied principal components analysis to the learned ridge weights across all well-modeled voxels in cortex.
 We project all voxels to the first four principal components, which are known to encode differences in semantic selectivity~\citep{huth2016natural} and then uniformly sampled voxels from the within the convex hull in $\mathcal{R}^4$ induced by this projection.
 This uniform sampling ensures diversity in the selected voxels.
 The mean voxel correlation for the 1,500 voxels we study is 0.35.

 \textbf{Framework for generating explanations} \method{} yields a short, natural-language explanation describing what elicits the strongest response from each of the 1,500 selected voxel encoding models.
 To obtain this explanation, we follow the summarize and score (SASC) framework introduced in previous work~\cite{singh2023explaining} (see \cref{fig:fig1}b).
 SASC first generates candidate explanations (using GPT-4 \cite{openai2023gpt4system}) based on the \textit{n}-grams ($n=1,2,3$) that elicit the most positive response from the LLaMA encoding model.
-Each candidate explanation is then evaluated by generating synthetic data based on the explanation and testing the response of the encoding model to the data.
+Each candidate explanation is then evaluated by generating synthetic data based on each explanation.
+The response of the encoding model to the synthetic data is tested, and the candidate explanation corresponding to the synthetic data that elicits the most positive response from the encoding model is selected.

 \textbf{Stability score screening} After extracting an explanation for 500 voxels per subject, we selected 17 voxels per subject for followup fMRI experiments.
 17 voxels were selected so that the resulting 17-paragraph stories would be similar in length to the stimuli used to initially fit the encoding models~\cite{lebel2022natural}.
 To select voxels which are not only well-predicted but also likely to be well-explained, we introduced the \textit{stability score}, which measures the correlation of predictions by the encoding models based on OPT and LLaMA for each unique \textit{n}-gram present in the dataset of stories.
 A higher correlation implies greater agreement between the different encoding models and thus greater stability.
 For each subject, we first filter the 40 voxels with the highest stability score and then manually select 17 voxels from this set that have diverse explanations.
+The 17 voxels for each of the three subjects were sampled mostly from the ventral visual stream, the temporal lobe, and frontal regions (see precise locations in \cref{sec:appendix_topic_activation}).

 \textbf{Story generation (single-voxel setting)} For follow-up experiments, we prompted a large LLM (GPT-4~\citep{openai2023gpt4system}) to generate stories based on the explanations for our selected voxels.
 Stories are generated by repeatedly prompting the LLM in a chat to continue the story, one paragraph at a time.
 For each paragraph, the LLM is asked to focus on one explanation and to include related key \textit{n}-grams (\cref{fig:fig4}a, see full prompts in \cref{sec:appendix_prompts}).